NAT have produced a range of special red ribbon brooches. To purchase one of your own please visit our shop.

 The red ribbon is the universal symbol of awareness and support for those living with HIV.
 The red ribbon has inspired other charities to utilise the symbol, for example breast cancer awareness has adopted a pink version.

 In 1991 – a decade after the emergence of HIV – a group of 12 artists gathered to discuss a new project for Visual Aids; a New York arts organisation that raises awareness of HIV.
 They were photographers, painters, film makers and costume designers, and they sat around in the shared gallery space in New York's East Village.

 After a short brainstorm they had come up with a simple idea that later became one of the most recognised symbols of the decade – the red ribbon, worn to signify awareness and support for people living with HIV.

 When the artists sat down to work on this project, their aim was to get people talking about HIV.
-This was during a time where HIV was highly stigmatised and people living with HIV were suffering behind closed doors, some too scared to even tell their loved ones they were living with the virus.
+This was during a time where HIV was highly stigmatised and people living with the virus were suffering behind closed doors, some too scared to even tell their loved ones.
 The artists wanted to create a visual expression of compassion for people living with, and affected by, HIV.

-The artists were inspired by the yellow ribbons tied on trees to denote support for the US military fighting in the Gulf War.
-Pink and the rainbow colours were rejected because they were too closely associated with the gay community, and they wanted to convey that HIV went beyond the gay community and was relevant to everyone.
+The artists were inspired by the yellow ribbons tied on trees to show support for the US military fighting in the Gulf War.
+Pink and rainbow stripes were rejected because they were too closely associated with the gay community, and they wanted to convey that HIV went beyond the gay community and was relevant to everyone.

-Within weeks of the red ribbon idea being born, world-famous actors starting wearing the red ribbon to high-profile award ceremonies such as the Oscars and talking about why it was important.
-The media also cottoned on, and within a short space of time the red ribbon symbol became universally recognised.
+Within weeks of the red ribbon idea being born, world-famous actors starting wearing it to high-profile award ceremonies such as the Oscars and talking about why it was important.
+The media also took notice, and within a short space of time the red ribbon symbol became universally recognised.